Brexit is already shaping facial recognition surveillance in the U.K.

 In addition to continuing talks to negotiate a voluntary moratorium, the Ada Lovelace Institute will push for overarching legislation to regulate not just public and private sector use, but other emerging surveillance technology, as well.

-As the U.K. begins to prepare for an October 31 exit from the European Union or request an extension, the European Commission is reportedly planning to introduce facial recognition regulation that could grant EU citizens rights over their facial recognition data and the right to know when facial recognition is being used.
+As the U.K. begins to prepare for an October 31 exit from the European Union or extension request, the European Commission is reportedly planning to introduce facial recognition regulation that could grant EU citizens rights over their facial recognition data and the right to know when facial recognition is being used.

-The development essentially means a no-deal Brexit could end with the U.K. no longer following GDPR privacy law or facial recognition regulation to come, and as a result inadvertently fall behind Europe, Kind said.
+The development essentially means a no-deal Brexit could end with the U.K. no longer following GDPR privacy law or future facial recognition regulation, and as a result the U.K. could inadvertently fall behind Europe, Kind said.

 Lawmakers in the U.S. are also reportedly planning to introduce bipartisan facial recognition legislation, Vox reported in August.

-Despite the hard-to-predict outcome, Kind still believes that the U.K. can join the EU in defining a third way for AI, by crafting an AI ecosystem and vision of how the technology can change lives that’s different from the generally more corporate approach taken in the United States and the state-driven approach in China.
+Despite the difficulty of predicting fallout from Brexit, Kind still believes the U.K. can join the EU in defining a third way for AI.
+She says this can be accomplished by crafting an AI ecosystem and vision for the technology that’s different from the generally more corporate approach taken in the United States and the state-driven approach in China.

-“I think there’s a strong argument for that being the EU’s unique value-add to the AI sector,” Kind said. ”I think the challenge will be to see how from an industry perspective and from a research perspective there’s appetite there to pursue that.
-Certainly that’s what we’ll be advocating for.
+“I think there’s a strong argument for that being the EU’s unique value-add to the AI sector,” Kind said.
+“I think the challenge will be to see how — from an industry perspective and from a research perspective — there’s appetite there to pursue that.
+Certainly that’s what we’ll be advocating for.”

+But Kind sees this effort as extending beyond political cooperation between the U.K. and its neighbors.

 “I think there’s a really strong argument that for long-term, sustainable success of AI, we should take this approach, and I think the people that we need to convince are those building the technology and procuring the technology and selling it as well, and that means really bringing the private sector to the table.”